Madrid is handled through TYTEC dispatch with vetted local partner alignment once site, access, and evidence requirements are clear.

 Madrid is a TYTEC.ai city node for structured datacenter field execution in Spain, operating in partner led mode with vetted partner coordination and support in English and Spanish.
 Send facility, access, timing, and evidence requirements up front so TYTEC can confirm the dispatch path before work starts.
 TYTEC.ai is the operational layer; use TYTEC.se/contact for formal intake and reference the Madrid node in your request.

-TYTEC.ai is the operational engagement layer for Madrid.
-TYTEC.se remains the main company, trust, and formal inquiry site.
+This TYTEC.ai page is the canonical operational source for Madrid.
+TYTEC.se remains TYTEC AB's company, trust, and formal inquiry site.

 Coverage type, team status, and language support are shown in the node console and hero.
 This section defines what the operating model means in practice.